GreedyGame/Andorid-Native-Plugin/README.md

 #### Steps

 * Link android library project to build path
-* Put your gameprofile id in Android Xml values as string
+* Put your gameprofile id in Android xml values as string

     ```xml
     <resources>